cjledbetter/sicp/README.md

     4. other errata pertaining to SIPC

 ### _Organization Principles_
-Each section (20) contains the SIPC video download along with code stubs and notes pertaining to the video lectures.
+Each section (20) contains the SICP video download along with code stubs and notes pertaining to the video lectures.
 This may also include stubs and notes from the companion book.